 7 Product Photography Tips That’ll Make You More Money During COVID 19

-Product photography is more about blending art and science rather than expensive and elaborative studio equipment which is hardly accessible for people right now in the times of COVID-19 Pandemic.
+Product photography is more about blending art and science rather than expensive and elaborative studio equipment which is hardly accessible for people right now in the times of the COVID-19 Pandemic.
 COVID-19 has prompted social distancing and shut down of businesses in a few areas but that shouldn’t stop you from thinking out of the box and clicking fantastic snaps using basic equipment.

-A good product picture draws attention to the product itself, appeals to the buyer and possibly helps them make a purchase decision.
+A good product picture draws attention to the product itself, appeals to the buyer, and possibly helps them make a purchase decision.
 So, here are a few product photography tips to help you achieve impactful results and make more money!

 A subtle background without too many props maintains the focus on the product itself.
-Using pale colored satin or velvet fabric creates a sophisticated background for luxurious products.
-Household items like tiles, leather boards and wooden planks create interesting textured backgrounds without creating too much distraction from the product.
+Using pale-colored satin or velvet fabric creates a sophisticated background for luxurious products.
+Household items like tiles, leather boards, and wooden planks create interesting textured backgrounds without creating too much distraction from the product.

-The whole point of product photography is for the customer to be able to view the product at different angles.
+The whole point of product photography is for the customer to be able to view the product from different angles.
 For jewelry product photography, a 360-degree view with closeups is advisable.
 Overhead angle for products shot laid down on a flat surface and straight-on angle for painting would work for appealing product photography.

 Different angles work for different products and various lighting conditions.
 Test and try different angles that present the product in the best light.

 Tripod is your friend if you want blur-free pictures.
-Especially while shooting in slow shutter speeds, you’d be thankful for it.
+Especially while shooting at slow shutter speeds, you’d be thankful for it.
 Tripod also ensures consistency of your photos and allows you to adjust the product in place in between the shots.